 International applicants are expected to demonstrate the ability to communicate orally and in writing in a manner sufficient to compete effectively at the doctoral level.

-- Graduate Record Examination (GRE): combined scores of at least 305 on the verbal and quantitative portions of the exam, and a score from the new analytical writing section
+- Graduate Record Examination (GRE): combined scores of at least 305 on the verbal and quantitative portions of the exam.

 - At least 3 Letters of Recommendation, two of which must come from academic references